jcuenod/bibletech/_posts/2018-03-16-free-zotero-file-storage.md

 	~/Dropbox$ ln -s ~/Zotero .

 Of course, you could do `~/Zotero/storage` but I figured, why not just sync the whole folder...
 Seems safer that way.

+Now this only stores your pdfs - you could always have done that (and I think maybe that's why this solution didn't occur to me).
+The last trick is that Zotero allows you *not* to sync attachments. `Edit` -> `Preferences` -> `Sync` -> Uncheck the `Sync attachment files in My Library using ....` option